Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization

 The two outer and one inner approximations derived for the original problem are all low-dimensional SDPs and nonconvex with bilinear terms (Propositions \ref{prop:bilinear-sdp} and \ref{prop:ub-sdp-equivalent} and Theorem \ref{thm-new-lower-bound}).
 We accordingly develop modified ADMM algorithms to solve them efficiently (Section \ref{Sec:Algorithm}).
-Finally, we demonstrate the effectiveness of our ODR approach in solving multiproduct newsvendor and CVaR problems.
+Finally, we demonstrate the effectiveness of our ODR approach in solving multiproduct newsvendor and production-transportation problems.
 We compare our ODR approach and algorithms with three benchmark approaches: the Mosek solver, the low-rank algorithm by \cite{burer2003nonlinear}, and existing PCA approximations by \cite{cheramin2022computationally}.
-Numerical results show that our ODR approach significantly outperforms these benchmark approaches in both computational time and solution quality.
+Numerical results show that our ODR approach significantly outperforms these benchmarks in computational time and solution quality.
 Our approach can obtain an optimal or near-optimal (mostly within $0.1\%$) solution and reduce the computational time by up to three orders of magnitude.
 More importantly, unlike the existing approaches that become more computationally challenging when the dimension $m$ of random parameters increases, our approach is not sensitive to $m$, demonstrating significant strength in solving large-scale practical problems (Section \ref{subsec:performance-results}).
 In addition, we provide insights into why our ODR approach performs better than the existing PCA approximations (Section \ref{subsec:insights}).

 Our research can be further extended in various directions.
 First, this paper considers a piece-wise linear cost function in the original problem.
 Thus, it would be attractive to consider a more general objective function.
 Second, it would be interesting to apply our approach to more application problems to generate practical insights.
-Third, our ODR approach can be potentially generalized to solve general SDPs with certain structures.
+Third, it is also of great interest to integrate the idea of dimensionality reduction into the Wasserstein DRO or two-stage stochastic programming.
+Fourth, our ODR approach can be potentially generalized to solve general SDPs with certain structures.
 Thus, it would be appealing to exploit the structures of SDP constraints and apply the ODR approach to solve more general SDPs.
 We leave the above extensions for future research.

 { \SingleSpacedXI \bibsep{6pt} }

 \begin{APPENDICES}

 {\Alph{section}\arabic{table}}